Mark-Juzefin/Twitter-app/README.md

 twitter-api: layer before twitter-db, uses RabbitMQ to request POST tweet
 twitter-db: implements the work with the database

+Warning: After running the script, you must enter the command ```docker exec -it node_1 ./cockroach init --insecure``` in another terminal.

 ## To Run
 ```
 bash script.sh